A New Geometric Representation for 3D Bijective Mappings and Applications: Mathematical background

 \subsection{2D Quasiconformal maps and Beltrami coefficients}

 A surface with a conformal structure is known as a \emph{Riemann surface}.
-Given two Riemann surfaces $M$ and $N$, a map $f:M\rightarrow N$ is conformal if it preserves the surface metric up to a multiplicative factor called the conformal factor.
-Quasiconformal maps are a generalization of conformal maps that are orientation-preserving diffeomorphisms between Riemann surfaces with bounded conformal distortion, meaning that their first-order approximation maps small circles to small ellipses of bounded eccentricity (as shown in Figure \ref{fig:qcmapping}).
+Given two Riemann surfaces $M$ and $N$, a map $f:M \rightarrow N$ is conformal if it preserves the surface metric up to a multiplicative factor called the conformal factor.
+Quasiconformal maps generalize conformal maps and are orientation-preserving diffeomorphisms between Riemann surfaces with bounded conformal distortion.
+This means their first-order approximation maps small circles to small ellipses with bounded eccentricity, as illustrated in Figure~\ref{fig:qcmapping}.